For Release: Thursday, May 30, 2013

 To further encourage fishing in New York State, Governor Cuomo signed legislation last year expanding the opportunity for free fishing clinics, allowing more New Yorkers to experience fishing for the first time by enabling DEC to increase the number of free clinics that can be held throughout the state.
 The Free Fishing Days program began in 1991 to allow all people the opportunity to sample the incredible fishing New York State has to offer.
 In addition to the regional free fishing clinics, the weekend of June 29 and 30 is designated as a Free Fishing weekend, where anyone can fish in fresh water throughout the state without a license, and without enrolling in the Recreational Marine Fishing Registry if fishing in marine waters.

-Governor Cuomo's NY's Open for Hunting and Fishing initiative is an effort to improve recreational activities for in-state and out-of-state sportsmen and sportswomen and to boost tourism opportunities throughout the state.
+Governor Cuomo's NY Open for Fishing and Hunting Initiative is an effort to improve recreational activities for in-state and out-of-state sportsmen and sportswomen and to boost tourism opportunities throughout the state.
 This initiative includes the streamlining of hunting and fishing licensing and reducing license fees, improved access for fishing at various sites across the state, stocking as much as 900,000 pounds of fish, expanding fishing clinics and increasing hunting opportunities in various regions.

 For more information about the event, contact event organizer Joelle Ernst at 518-402-8891.
 For a list of free fishing clinics, please visit DEC's website.
 Be sure to check the website periodically to see if additional events have been added.